I've heard that I shouldn't feed my baby honey. Is this true? –

 Infant botulism can cause muscle weakness, with signs like poor sucking, a weak

-decreased muscle tone (floppiness).
+and decreased muscle tone (floppiness).

 Parents can help prevent infant botulism by not giving their baby honey or any